bootlin/training-materials/slides/security-secure-boot-part-1/security-secure-boot-part-1.typ

 === Initial bootloader verification

+#table(
+  columns: (70%, 30%),
+  stroke: none,
-#table(columns: (70%, 30%), stroke: none, gutter: 15pt, [
+  gutter: 15pt,
+  [

     #align(center, [#image("phase1.pdf", width: 90%)])

-],[
+  ],
+  [

     - The public key's hash is stored in a once-writable memory

     - The BootROM uses it to validate the embeded key

     - It uses that key to recompute the hash from the signature

-])
+  ],
+)

 === Initial bootloader verification